spirit-code/spirit/docs/Build_Unix_OSX.md

   `SPIRIT_CUDA_ARCH` CMake variable

-Web assembly library
+Web apps
 --------------------------------------

-Using emscripten, Spirit can be built as a Web assembly library, meaning that it can be used e.g. from within JavaScript.
+Using emscripten, the Spirit core library and ImGUI app can be built to web assembly (wasm), meaning they can be run in the browser.

-**Build**

-The CMake option you need to set to `ON` is called `SPIRIT_BUILD_FOR_JS`.
+The CMake options you need to set to `ON` is called `SPIRIT_BUILD_FOR_JS` and `SPIRIT_UI_USE_IMGUI`.

 You need to have emscripten available, meaning you might need to source, e.g. `source /usr/local/bin/emsdkvars.sh`.